gentoo-mirror/pg_overlay/README.md

 2 - Thunderbird with OpenSUSE-KDE patches and various optimizations

+3 - Rust with various optimizations

+4 - Kwin-Lowlatency

-3 - Modified ebuilds for various packages rewritten with intention to be live & minimal
+5 - Modified ebuilds for various packages rewritten with intention to be live & minimal